 God is in the business of approving our faith.
 If God takes the time to evaluate the quality of our faith, do we put any effort toward that end?
 We want the Good Housekeeping Seal of Approval on products in our house.
 God wants the Good Housekeeping Seal of Approval on our Christian lives.

-Christians also carry a sense of blessedness in trial because they will receive a reward after it is over.
+Christians also carry a sense of blessedness in a trial because they will receive a reward after it is over.